Catch-up subscriptions

 Subscribing to $all

-is much the same as subscribing to a single stream.
+is similar to subscribing to a single stream.
 The handler will be called for every event appended after the starting position.

 Subscribing from a specific position

-The previous examples will subscribe to the stream from the beginning.
-This will end up calling the handler for every event in the stream and then wait for new events after that.
+The previous examples subscribed to the stream from the beginning.
+That subscription invoked the handler for every event in the stream before waiting for new events.

-Once caught up, the sever will push any new events received on the streams to the client.
+Once caught up, the server will push any new events received on the streams to the client.
 There is no difference between catching up and live on the client side.

 Warning